 - to carry out works to protected trees without the Council's written consent

-If you are aware of any unauthorised development taking place, you can report it to the enforcement team on 01738 475300 or DevelopmentManagement@pkc.gov.uk.
-When corresponding with us by email please ensure that you add our email address to your email contacts to avoid our subsequent messages being directed to your spam box.
+If you are aware of any unauthorised development taking place, you can report it to the enforcement team using our Report a Breach of Planning Control Form [240Kb], email to PlanningEnforcement@pkc.gov.uk or by telephone on 01738 475300.
+When corresponding with us by email please ensure that you add our email address to your email contacts to ensure you receive our subsequent communications.

 The Enforcement Charter